 Do your part to make Oglethorpe an environmentally friendly campus.
 Reduce waste by only printing when necessary, printing on both sides of paper, and using reusable cups and bottles.
 Before you throw something away, check to see if it is recyclable and recycle all plastic, aluminum and paper in the blue single-stream bins.

 Fast Fact: OU currently recycles 8 cubic meters of would-be waste per week, or 120 cubic meters of recycled material per semester!

 The initiative is taking a three-pronged approach to energy conservation on campus.
 First, it is running an educational campaign to encourage students, staff, and faculty to behave in manners that conserve energy.
 Second, it is considering small-scale renovations of existing facilities with an eye toward energy conservation.
 This is no small task on a campus with buildings from the 1920s!
 Third, it is considering LEED Certification and/or Energy Star Certification for all large-scale renovation and new building projects.

-Fun Fact: The university built the Bowden and Magbee dormitories with waste granite from locally quarried and cut tombstones.
-Use of local products dramatically decreased the energy necessary for shipping.
+Fun Fact: The university built the Bowden and Magbee residence halls with waste granite from locally quarried and cut tombstones.
+Use of local products dramatically decreased the energy necessary for shipping